CS3219-AY2324S1/ay2324s1-course-assessment-g54/README.md

 bash install-deps-dev.sh
 ```

-Migrate your database for users service to the latest update by running the following commands.
+Migrate your database for users service and history service to the latest update by running the following commands.
 ```
 cd users-service
+yarn knex migrate:latest
+cd ../history-service
 yarn knex migrate:latest
 cd ..
 ```